raystack/frontier/docs/docs/reference/api.md

 #### POST
 ##### Summary

-Add a user to an organization
+Add a user to an organization, request fails if the user doesn't exists

 ##### Parameters